aramsafrast/Thesis_supplementary_material/README.md

 _____________________________________________

-This repository contains the suplementary files and the code used to produce the results of the thesis titled "Computational Methods in Cell-Free RNA-Sequencing for Liver Cancer Profiling and Diagnosis" by Aram Safrastyan.
+This repository contains the suplementary files and the code used to produce the results of the thesis titled "" by Aram Safrastyan.

 ## The work has been adapted from the following publications/preprint: